Rayloose/TitleLink/README.md

 # TitleLink
-This project wants to devellop a better way to display track informations when using Beat Link Trigger
+This project wants to create a better way to display track informations when using Beat Link Trigger.